jhanley634/testing-tools/problem/text/DbC/design_by_contract.md

 >
 > ---C. A. R. Hoare

+### single responsibility

+A method, or class, should do One Thing well.
+Write it down, in a sentence.
+If it takes two sentences, that's a hint you need two methods, that you should Extract Helper.

+Sometimes we refer to this as Separation of Concerns.

 ### local analysis

 We must be able to reason about the correctness of a function